reimzm/AnimationTextureBaker/Readme.md

 * Attach compute shader assest "MeshInfoTextureGen"  to the InfoTexGen filed on the component
 * Use any shader that supports vertex animations , or use the demo one : "AnimationBaker_Example" in the root of this plugin folder
 * Finally press Bake button
+( see 'Horse Bake Example' prefabs for reference )

 ## Settings & Info
 * The baked assets will be saved inside the target folder ( "Save To Folder" field on the component ) and inside that folder it will create a subfolder with the same name as the current active game object.
 Same applies to any generated assets , the game object name will be the prefix for all the names , keep that in mind if you like to keep your stuff organized